uufuuu/Recipes-and-Ratings-Analysis/README.md

    - 0 is likely indicate that no ratings is given, so it currently doesn't provide meaningful information about user preferences.

 3. Before proceeding to any column operations, we want to first deal with missing values:
-   - we start by examing which columns contains missing values
+   - we start by examing which columns contains missing values.
    - then we fill missing values in columns relevant to our analysis, including
      - `nutritions`
      - `rating`